SrMorrris/AH-HI-MAHI-WEB-OS-2DEV/README.md

 # AH-HI-MAHI-WEB-OS-2DEV

-The web-page files for my first MIDI device.
+The web-page files for my second MIDI device.

 Using the Jekyll style theme on bootstrap 4.0.